-The treated water quality under each of the regimes is set out overleaf in Table 3.
+The treated water quality under each of the regimes is set out overleaf in Table 2.

 An extensive monitoring and reporting program is undertaken by OGNZL in relation to water management.
-Several of the monitoring and/or reporting requirements are stipulated in various consents, while others are Approved by: D Calderwood Approval Date: December 2019 Next Review: Dec 2020 OceanaGold Corporation WAI-200-PLN-011 Page 18 of 161 implemented based on internal standards or requirements, best practice environmental management or other external guidelines (such as AS/NZ Standards).
+Several of the monitoring and/or reporting requirements are stipulated in various consents, while others are implemented based on internal standards or requirements, best practice environmental management or other external guidelines (such as AS/NZ Standards).